I Married Marge: Plot

 Marge worries she may be pregnant again after a home pregnancy test is inconclusive, so she drives to Dr. Hibbert's office to take another test.
 While Marge is gone, Homer tells Bart, Lisa, and Maggie the story of their marriage and Bart's birth.

-In 1980, Homer worked at a minigolf course while dating Marge.
-At the end of a date, Bart was conceived when Homer and Marge had sex in a golf course castle.
-They married in a seedy wedding chapel across the state line and spent their wedding night on the living room couches at Marge's family's house.
+In 1980, Homer is working at a mini golf course while dating Marge.
+The day after having sex inside a castle on the golf course, Marge discovers she is pregnant and tells Homer.
+Homer proposes marriage to Marge, and she accepts.
+They get married at a seedy wedding chapel across the state line and spend their wedding night on the living room couches at the Bouvier family's house.